cilium/cilium/Documentation/contributing.rst

     $ ./contrib/vagrant/start.sh

-If this fails for any reason, you should bring the VM down before tring again:
+If this fails for any reason, you should bring the VM down before trying again:

 ::